MicrosoftDocs/entra-docs/docs/global-secure-access/configure-global-access-with-pim.md

 1. A confirmation is sent to you once the role is deactivated.

-## Step 3: Tracking and logging compliance
+## Step 3: Follow compliance guidance

 This final step enables you to successfully maintain a history of access requests and activations.
-The standard log format helps to meet the compliance guidance and provide an audit trail.
+The standard log format helps to meet tracking and logging compliance guidance and provide an audit trail.

 :::image type="content" border="true" source="./media/pim-global-secure-access/audit-log-details.png" alt-text="Screenshot of the Audit log details screen.":::